The William & Eleanor Cave Award

 The William & Eleanor Cave Award is presented to honor achievements in advancing alternatives to the traditional use of animals in testing, research, or education.
 The award, presented biennially, is accompanied by an honorarium of $10,000.

-Dr. Daniel Bagley Receives 2022 Cave Award
+Dr. Anna Lowit Receives 2024 Cave Award

 READ MORE »